gfsd3v/camera-challenge/README.md

 # Image to PDF email sender

-I did a fully responsive web app where the user can either take a picture or upload a image, [`app in production`](https://camerachallenge.netlify.com/).
+In this code challenge i did a fully responsive web app where the user can either take a picture or upload a image, and recieve this image as PDF in the desired email. [`app in production`](https://camerachallenge.netlify.com/).

 ## Improvement ideas

-- **Tests:** Didn't had the time to add the tests needed, the project could use some basic Jest tests.
 - **Smoother Transitions:** If I had more time I would implement a better Transition component to make the components transition more fluid.
 - **Multiple Images:** The user should be able to upload more than one image, the backend function that transform the image to pdf is ready for this but I didn't had the time to do the frontend part of the Functionality.
 - **Grid Template:** I didn't had much time to think about the ways that I could